 \section{Introduction}

-Tensors, as multi-modal arrays, are natural choices for analyzing realistic high-dimensional structures in a variety of application areas.
+Tensors, as multi-modal arrays, are natural choices for analyzing realistic, high-dimensional structures in various application areas.
 They have been widely used in recent years for modeling objects in signal processing, medical imaging, machine learning, and other domains \cite{sidiropoulos2017tensor,cichocki2015tensor,zhou2016linked, hunyadi2017tensor, guo2016support}.
 The ubiquity of their applications has motivated the development of specialized techniques to efficiently process large-scale multi-modal data \cite{liu2012tensor,zhang2016exact,papalexakis2016tensors}.
 Due to the large scale of many applications, it is not surprising that the cornerstone techniques in this suite are related to compression and subsequent recovery of tensorial data \cite{ballester2019tthresh, austin2016parallel}.

-Data-oblivious random sketching is a basic and very powerful approach for taming large-scale data.
+Data-oblivious random sketching is a fundamental and powerful linear approach for taming large-scale data.
 For a given large instance of the data $\tX \in \R^{N}$, the goal is to replace $\tX$ with $\mathcal{A}\tX$ where $\mathcal{A} \in \R^{m \times N}$ is a random matrix with $m \ll N$.
-Unlike data-aware low-parametric fitting (such as low-rank fitting) which aims to find the best possible approximation for one large and high-dimensional object, selecting a random operator $\mathcal{A}$ allows us to get uniform guarantees for many such large data instances all while avoiding costly fitting procedures.
+Unlike data-aware low-parametric fitting (such as low-rank fitting), which aims to find the best possible approximation for a single large and high-dimensional object, selecting a random operator $\mathcal{A}$ enables us to obtain uniform guarantees for many such large data instances, all while avoiding costly fitting procedures.
 For example, when it is crucial to guarantee the validity of a data sketch through an iterative process, one requires uniform guarantees over all possible iterates.